RQ

 Extensions & Renovations7 min read1 April 2026

-Thinking about a garden office, studio, or gym?
-A UK guide to garden room costs, permitted development rules, insulation standards, and whether you need Building Regulations approval.
+Garden office, studio, or gym?
+Costs, permitted development rules, insulation standards, and whether you need Building Regulations approval.

 The garden room boom shows no signs of slowing down.
 Remote working, rising property prices, and the desire for dedicated hobby spaces have made insulated garden buildings one of the fastest-growing home improvement categories in the UK.
 Whether you want a home office, art studio, gym, or simply a quiet retreat, a garden room can deliver - often without planning permission.